Thread veins, spider veins, facial veins

 - Laser treatment – using IPL (intense pulsed light) laser to selectively target, heat and damage the prominent veins so that they appear less visible beneath the skin

-Treatment is available at Quinn Clinics in Clifton, Bristol.
+Treatment is available at Quinn Clinics in Redland, Bristol.

 Thread veins are not the same as varicose veins – varicose veins are much thicker and can be painful or uncomfortable.
 They usually appear on the legs.